Deoxidization: Vacuum deoxidation

 Vacuum deoxidation is a method which involves using a vacuum to remove impurities.
 A portion of the carbon and oxygen in steel will react, forming carbon monoxide.
 CO gas will float up to the top of the liquid steel and be removed by a vacuum system.

 As the chemical reaction involved in vacuum deoxidation is:

 the reaction between carbon and oxygen is represented by the following chemical equilibrium equation:

 where PCO is the partial pressure of the carbon monoxide formed.

-Decreasing the oxygen activity(aO) will result in a higher equilibrium constant, thus more product, CO.
+Decreasing the oxygen activity(aO) will raise the higher equilibrium constant, increasing CO production.
 To achieve this, subjecting the pool of steel to vacuum treatment decreases the value of PCO, allowing for more CO gas to be produced.

 Diffusion deoxidation

 This method relies on the idea that deoxidation of slag will lead to the deoxidation of steel.

 The chemical equilibrium equation used for this process is:

 where a[O] is the activity of the oxygen in the slag, and a(O) is the activity of oxygen in the steel.

 Reducing the activity in the slag (a[O]) will lower the oxygen levels in the slag.
 Afterwards, oxygen will diffuse from the steel into the lesser concentrated slag.
 This method is done by using deoxidizing agents on the slag, such as coke or silicon.
 As these agents do not come into direct contact with the steel, non-metallic inclusions will not form in the steel itself.